GuoChen018/digital-home/src/pages/blog/03-new-blog.md

 1. Add a domain to my substack blog + pay $50 to do so
 2. Build my own blog in my portfolio

-Honestly, as a person who loves to build, the second option is a no-brainer.
+Honestly, as a person who loves to build, the second option was a no-brainer.
 Plus, one of the biggest drawbacks of Substack is the lack of customization.
 So, I decided to build my own blog.

 In this post, I won’t go over the specific details of “how” to build a blog with Astro.
 There are plenty of amazing resources out there.
 The ones that helped me the most were